mohsen-d/IranSystemConvertor/README.md

-#IRANSYSTEM Convertor#
+IRANSYSTEM Convertor
 ================================

 **Purpose**

-this class converts a string containing IRANSYSTEM characters into unicode string . note that this just converts alphanumeric characters and ignore others .
+This class converts a string containing IRANSYSTEM characters into a unicode string.
+Note that this just converts alphanumeric characters and ignores the rest.

 **Usage**